-- For the avoidance of doubt, this consent relates to buildings 1, 2 and 3 only per drawing number P01 B hereby approved.
-All other buildings within the site do not form part of this consent and shall not be used for storage (including any land within the curtilage of the site) without the prior approval of the Council, as Planning Authority. - Reason To ensure the buildings within the site are operated in line with the details that were assessed as part of this application. - 2.
-Notwithstanding the provisions of the Town and Country Planning (Use Classes) (Scotland) Order 1997 (or any order revoking and re-enacting that order) the approval hereby granted only relates to the use of the three buildings as Whisky Cask Storage and for no other use or purpose without the prior approval of the Council, as Planning Authority.
+- 1. For the avoidance of doubt, this consent relates to buildings 1, 2 and 3 only per drawing number P01 A hereby approved.
+All other buildings within the site do not form part of this consent and shall not be used for storage without the prior approval of the Council, as Planning Authority. - Reason To ensure the buildings within the site are operated in line with the details that were assessed as part of this application. - 2.
+Notwithstanding the provisions of the Town and Country Planning (Use Classes) (Scotland) Order 1997 (or any order revoking and re-enacting that order) the approval hereby granted only relates to the use of the premises as Whisky Cask Storage; and for no other use or purpose without the prior approval of the Council, as Planning Authority.